AlbanMontaigu/boot2docker-vagrant-extension/README.md

 ### Deamons

-Provide some custom services that run in backgroud to ease the life in the boot2docker world.
+Provide some custom services that run in background to ease the life in the boot2docker world.
 See inside the folder to know available daemons.

 ### bootlocal.sh.d